-Security Window & Gate Bars
+Security Window Bars

 Window Bar Basics

 Window bars may not be the choice for every window in your home, as they do change the appearance of the window.
-In some instances security window film may be a preferred option.
+In some instances, security window film may be a preferred option.
 But bars should be considered for the most vulnerable windows to prevent breakage and forced entry.

-Where to Install Bars
+Where to Install Security Bars

 A good start is to install bars on the windows that are least visible and easiest to reach.
-Basement windows are particularly susceptible to burglary: They are low, and often hidden in shadows and obscured by shrubs and fences or window wells, allowing intruders to enter out-of-sight of your neighbours.
+Basement windows are especially susceptible to burglary: They are low, and often hidden in shadows and obscured by shrubs and fences or window wells, allowing intruders to enter out-of-sight of your neighbours.

 Window bars can be useful protection for detached garages with windows where alarm systems are difficult to install.

 What you need to know